 3) Badwater Cape Fear hat by Headsweats

-6) Access to personal needs bags at Checkpoint One at BHIC, which will be passed at mile 3, mile 4, mile 12, and mile 32, and at the most northern Checkpoint 3 at Fort Fisher, which will be passed at mile 22 and mile 41.6 (Fort Fisher bags must be dropped at the Hampton Inn in Southport by Friday evening, not brought to the island.)
+6) Access to personal needs (“drop”) bags at Checkpoint One at BHIC, which will be passed at mile 3, mile 4, mile 12, and mile 32, and at the most northern Checkpoint 3 at Fort Fisher, which will be passed at mile 22 and mile 41.6 (Fort Fisher bags must be dropped at the Hampton Inn in Southport by Friday evening, not brought to the island.)

 7) Ambulance on Bald Head Island and EMS / Ranger support on the course

 8) Pizza, soup, snacks, and hot and cold drinks at the finish line

 9) Friday Evening Social Mixer Bald Head Island for racers, volunteers, family, and friends

 10) Sunday Morning Breakfast Buffet at Maritime Market.
 Breakfast is complimentary for all registered 51mi/50km racers and official volunteers, and available for $11 to all family and friends.

-11) Three 2018 Badwater 135 Qualifying Slots (One each awarded to the top female and two male finishers, plus one to the top BHIC fundraiser: see details elsewhere.)
+11) Up to three 2018 Badwater 135 Qualifying Slots (One each awarded to the top female and two male finishers, plus one to the top BHIC fundraiser: see details elsewhere.)

 12) Race Webcast with results, Twitter, Instagram, and photos

 13) For 50-km official finishers only: Badwater Cape Fear medal, as depicted below.